 Lastly, Varoufakis is a little sloppy in presenting evidence.
 This book could stand to have many more endnotes for sources, and have stricter adherence to the contents of cited sources.
 For instance, he misquotes President Dwight Eisenhower’s famous “military-industrial complex” term, calling it instead the “military-industrial establishment”.
 Also, the occasional reference to funding budget deficits runs a bit askew of principles established by Modern Monetary Theory.
-While some of the gloss is understandable as a trade-off for making the book short and accessible, sometimes though, like with the Eisenhower (mis-)quote, it seems to reveal a cavalier approach to research.
+While some of the gloss is understandable as a trade-off for making the book short and accessible, sometimes, though, like with the Eisenhower (mis-)quote, it seems to reveal a cavalier approach to research.
 He could have stood to include more footnotes to further sources to allow readers the opportunity to seek out further information.
 Granted, Varoufakis is mostly correct, but the sloppiness and thin use of citation creates a slim opening for detractors to ignore the main substance of his arguments.